By Alissa Kobe

 This issue has proved already controversial, with Oregonians for Medical Freedom calling this a “violation of our medical privacy.”
 However, in terms of the law, is it a violation?

-One of the main concerns regarding vaccination proof to enter businesses, is whether or not it is a violation of HIPAA (Health Insurance Portability and Accountability.
-However, HIPAA is only applicable to specific entities like health plans, health care providers and health care clearinghouses.
+One of the main concerns regarding vaccination proof to enter businesses, is whether or not it is a violation of HIPAA (Health Insurance Portability and Accountability).
+You can check out various resources on HIPAAExams.com or similar websites to understand why HIPAA compliance is necessary for certain businesses to function seamlessly.
+However, HIPAA is only applicable to specific entities like health plans, health care providers, and health care clearinghouses who will go through hipaa compliance training to make sure that they are following the rules closely to protect patients.
 So technically, businesses are not considered one of these entities, so HIPAA does not apply to them.
 You can read more in-depth about what HIPAA protects against here.

 Another question has been whether requiring proof of vaccination is a violation of the Fourth Amendment, which states, “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”